segmentio/segment-docs/src/connections/sources/catalog/libraries/server/node/index.md

 ## Alias

-`alias` is how you associate one identity with another.
-This is an advanced method, but it is required to manage user identities successfully in *some* of our destinations.
-Please note that some destinations do not respect the alias call.
+The `alias` call allows you to associate one identity with another.
+This is an advanced method and should not be widely used, but is required to manage user identities in _some_  destinations.
+Other destinations do not support the alias call.

 In [Mixpanel](/docs/connections/destinations/catalog/mixpanel/#alias) it's used to associate an anonymous user with an identified user once they sign up.
 For [KISSmetrics](/docs/connections/destinations/catalog/kissmetrics/#alias), if your user switches IDs, you can use 'alias' to rename the 'userId'.